Struggling Spanish media loses teeth in economic crisis

-MADRID (Reuters) - Spanish news organizations are being forced to cut staff and budgets as advertising revenues plummet, eroding the quality and range of the media at a time when the country is facing its worst economic crisis in a generation.
+MADRID, Aug 23 (Reuters) - Spanish news organisations are being forced to cut staff and budgets as advertising revenues plummet, eroding the quality and range of the media at a time when the country is facing its worst economic crisis in a generation.

 Media companies across southern Europe are feeling the strain as advertising spending falls in line with collapsing consumer confidence.
 But only Greece is expected to perform worse than Spain this year.